nickredmark/ooth/docs/index.md

 passport.serializeUser((userId, done) => done(null, userId))
 passport.deserializeUser((userId, done) => done(null, userId))
 passport.use('jwt', new JwtStrategy({
-    secretOrKey: SHARED_SECRET, // this should be the sharedKey you used in the ooth config
+    secretOrKey: SHARED_SECRET_OR_KEY, // this should either be the sharedKey or the publicKey you used in the ooth config
     jwtFromRequest: ExtractJwt.fromAuthHeaderWithScheme('jwt'),
 }, (payload, next) => {
     if (!payload.user || typeof payload.user !== 'string') {